akbir/deq-jax/README.md

 # Deep Equilibrium Models [NeurIPS'19]
-Jax Implementation
+Jax Implementation for the deep equilibrium (DEQ) model, an implicit-depth architecture proposed in the paper [Deep Equilibrium Models](https://arxiv.org/abs/1909.01377) by Shaojie Bai, J. Zico Kolter and Vladlen Koltun.

+Unlike many existing "deep" techniques, the DEQ model is a implicit-depth architecture that directly solves for and backpropagates through the equilibrium state of an (effectively) infinitely deep network.

 ## Prerequisite
-Python >= 3.5 and Haiku >= 0.0.2.
-4 GPUs strongly recommended for computational efficiency (although you could still fit in 1 GPU if needed).
+Python >= 3.5 and Haiku >= 0.0.2

+## Major Components

+This repo provides the following re-usable components:

+1. Jax implementation of the Broyden's method, a quasi-Newton method for finding roots in k variables.
+This method is JITable.
+2. Jax implementation of DeepEquilbrium's Rootfind method with custom vector-Jacobi product (Backwards method)